blackaly/os_simulations/README.md

 ## Purpose

 The goal is to understand how operating system mechanisms like system calls and context switches work at a low level, and how much overhead they introduce.
+I will try also to organize the repo as possible.

 ## How to Use